Universities Authorized to Operate in Kenya

 |21st November 2019|

-Members of the Public are therefore advised to exercise due diligence by contacting the Commission for University Education to establish the accreditation and recognition status of any institution offering Academic Programmes in Collaboration with a foreign university before enrolment.
+Members of the Public are therefore advised to exercise due diligence by contacting the Commission for University Education to establish the accreditation and recognition status of any university/institution offering academic programmes under collaboration, and whether the Commission has granted the said university/institution authority to collaborate, prior to enrolment in such academic programmes.

 Recognition of degree qualifications offered by foreign universities should also be sought for from the Commission.